Sugar Beach main beach

 Even in a setting as relaxed as St. Lucia, there are always ways to get a little more relaxed.
 The Rainforest Spa at Sugar Beach is in a class of its own.
 A long, bamboo-lined, serpentine corridor dotted with rattan-covered lanterns leads to the spa reception—allowing just the right amount of romantic light through its slats.

 The massage huts are scattered around, hovering in the trees, with sunlight filtering softly between the leaves.
-I felt as if I had happened upon a primitive island—an ethereal start to an hour of relaxation.
+I felt like I had happened upon a primitive island—an ethereal start to an hour of relaxation.

 Beach cricket at sunset